kaai520/PGFA/README.md

 ## Licence
 This project is licensed under the terms of the MIT license.

-## Contact
-For any questions, feel free to contact: kayjoe0723@gmail.com

 ## Citation

 If you use this code in your research or implementations, please cite the following paper: